derivexyz/v1-core/docs/contracts/optionmarketpricer.md

 - `params`: new parameters

-### Function `updateCacheAndGetTradeResult(struct OptionMarket.Strike strike, struct OptionMarket.TradeParameters trade, uint256 boardBaseIv, uint256 boardExpiry) → struct OptionMarketPricer.TradeResult external`
+### Function `updateCacheAndGetTradeResult(struct OptionMarket.Strike strike, struct OptionMarket.TradeParameters trade, uint256 boardBaseIv, uint256 boardExpiry) → struct OptionMarketPricer.TradeResult tradeResult external`

 The entry point for the OptionMarket into the pricing logic when a trade is performed.

 #### Parameters:

-- `strike`: The Strike.
+- `strike`: The strike being traded.

-- `trade`: The Trade.
+- `trade`: The trade struct, containing fields related to the ongoing trade.

 - `boardBaseIv`: The base IV of the OptionBoard.

-### Function `ivImpactForTrade(struct OptionMarket.TradeParameters trade, uint256 boardBaseIv, uint256 strikeSkew) → uint256, uint256 public`
+### Function `ivImpactForTrade(struct OptionMarket.TradeParameters trade, uint256 boardBaseIv, uint256 strikeSkew) → uint256 newBaseIv, uint256 newSkew public`

 Calculates the impact a trade has on the base IV of the OptionBoard and the skew of the Strike.

 #### Parameters:

-- `trade`: The Trade.
+- `trade`: The trade struct, containing fields related to the ongoing trade.

 - `boardBaseIv`: The base IV of the OptionBoard.

 - `strikeSkew`: The skew of the option being traded.

-### Function `getTradeResult(struct OptionMarket.TradeParameters trade, struct OptionGreekCache.TradePricing pricing, uint256 newBaseIv, uint256 newSkew) → struct OptionMarketPricer.TradeResult public`
+### Function `getTradeResult(struct OptionMarket.TradeParameters trade, struct OptionGreekCache.TradePricing pricing, uint256 newBaseIv, uint256 newSkew) → struct OptionMarketPricer.TradeResult tradeResult public`

 Calculates the final premium for a trade.

 #### Parameters:

-- `trade`: The Trade.
+- `trade`: The trade struct, containing fields related to the ongoing trade.

-- `pricing`: The Pricing.
+- `pricing`: Fields related to option pricing and required for fees.

 ### Function `getTimeWeightedFee(uint256 expiry, uint256 pointA, uint256 pointB, uint256 coefficient) → uint256 timeWeightedFee public`